 - Category Training Course Substitution: You may complete a NJDEP-approved category training course in lieu of the 40 hours.
 This training is currently available for applicators only for categories 3A, 3B, 7A, 7B, and 8D.
 See list of category course training course coordinators.
 You must submit proof of course attendance with your application to take the exam(s).

 - Affidavit of Previous Experience: If you are unable to complete the 40 hour on-the-job training but have at least one year of experience for each category that you applying for, you may submit an affidavit verifying your experience.
-The NJDEP has published a template affidavit; call them at 609-984-6614 or 609-984-6507 to request a hardcopy.
+The NJDEP has published a template affidavit.
 This affidavit states that you will supply NJDEP (inspectors) with proof of your experience (such as application records) when requested.

 In summary, all applicator candidates must submit proof of meeting the CORE class requirement with their application to take the CORE exam.
 Further, when an applicator candidate submits an application to take a category exam(s), they must include one of the following: Category Training Verification Form, training attendance record, or affidavit of experience.